 Congressman Seth Moulton roundtable on risks posed by repeal of the ACA (Lynn Community Health Center) - Feb.
 4, 2017

 HCFA was invited to participate in a district event in Lynn hosted by Congressman Seth Moulton.
 A HelpLine client (and Lynn resident) shared her story as part of a roundtable discussion of people who have benefitted from the ACA.
-HCFA staff, alongside representatives from 1199SEIU and Massachusetts Senior Action Council, spoke to a group of local activists about the threats to the ACA, the impact on Massachusetts, and how they can get involved – we collected dozens of email addresses and interest in participating in the friends and family campaign.
+HCFA staff, alongside representatives from 1199SEIU and Massachusetts Senior Action Council, spoke to a group of local activists about the threats to the ACA, the impact on Massachusetts, and how they can get involved.

 For a Time Such as This, Greater Boston Interfaith Organization (GBIO) Rally (Bethel AME Church, Boston) - Feb.
 3, 2017